Don't see your question here? View our full Knowledgebase

 What is MakerMade's return policy? + -

-We offer a 30-day money-back guarantee on the product purchase price minus a $20 restocking fee and credit card transaction fees (not to exceed 3% of purchase price) for CNC kits and 3D Printers.
+We offer a 30-day money-back guarantee on domestic orders, minus a 20% non-refundable restocking and payment processing fee.
 You can visit our knowledge base to view the full terms of our return policy.

 What is MakerMade's warranty? + -

 MakerMade guarantees all supplied parts and components are free of defects for 1 (one) year after delivery.
 If any parts are missing or defective, please contact MakerMade within the 1 (one) year warranty period by submitting a ticket.
 You can view the full terms of our warranty in our knowledge base.

 When Will My Order Ship? + -